ipr-cnrs/mounts/README.md

 ## Overview

-Manage to mount local and remote devices.
+This role manages static mounts of local and remote devices.

 ## Role Variables

-* **mounts_list** : Directory that must contains all informations about devices to mount.
+* **mounts_list** : dictionary that must contain the following information about devices to mount :
 * **mounts_list.name** : The path to the mountpoint.
 * **mounts_list.src** : Path to the local or remove device.
 * **mounts_list.fstype** : Device filesystem type.